The Enlargement of the Union

 A. Conditions for accession

-Any European state may apply to become a member of the Union if it respects its common values and is committed to promoting them (Article 49 of the TEU).
+Any European state may apply to become a member of the Union if it respects its common values and is committed to promoting them (Article 49 TEU).
 The Copenhagen criteria, established by the European Council in 1993 in Copenhagen, are essential in any candidate or potential candidate country’s EU integration process.
 They include:

 • The stability of institutions guaranteeing democracy, the rule of law, human rights and respect for and protection of minorities;